a-z-listing/a-z-listing/readme.txt

 **EXTENSIONS**

 Check out the two extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
 These extensions provide convinience functionality.
 Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

+= 4.0.0 =

+This is a major version change, which means that it might break your site when you upgrade.
+Please check in a test site first!

+* NEW: Block Editor support
+* NEW: symbols-first display
+* NEW: post-ID and parent-post name
+* Bump minimum PHP requirement to 7.0
+* Bump minimum WordPress requirement to 5.0
+* Update stylesheet to use CSS Variables
+* Refactor for better maintainability
+* Namespace all classes
+* Improve documentation
+* Add legacy non-namespaced backwards-compatibility classes
+* Add PHP type hints
+* Add strict PHP types checking
+* Add extra template name to match the displayed post-type
+* Always load CSS styles to reduce unstyled listings cases
+* Use php-scoper to reduce conflicts with other plugins
+* Update NPM dependencies

 = 3.1.2 =